BackSiding Essays Index

 Clap both your owne hands, then clap each others right hands against one anothers, clap both your owne hands againe, then clap left hands, then clap both hands againe, then clap your brests, then meet both your hands against one anothers .
 The same againe only clap left hands first :

-So the next question — as always — is “What did Cecil Sharp make of it?”
+The next question, of course, is “What did Cecil Sharp make of it?”
 He makes the first figure non-progressive, and suggests “It will probably be found more effective to omit the First Part altogether.”
 The second figure starts:

 If your version of The Country Dance Book part 3 doesn't read like this, see the list of corrections in the back.
-And by the way, “r.s.” means “running step”, not “right shoulder”.
+By the way, “r.s.” means “running step”, not “right shoulder”.

 I'm not saying that I know the real meaning of Playford's instructions (which may well contain mistakes), but now look at the Dezais diagrams.
 I have cut off the bottoms of the pages (which show other couples doing nothing) to save space.
 The single semicircle is the starting position of a man; double is a woman.
 Solid lines show the path the dancers move in — and the little marks like arrows represent which way the person is facing, so they are the other way round from what you might expect.
 A broken line means that the dancer's position does not change: it's just there so that you don't have symbols written on top of each other.